+A Resource may not offer both RRSUF and RRSFF for the same hour of the Operating Day.

 A QSE may submit an AS Offer starting fourteen days before the Operating Day specified in the offer, upon which it will be subject to a validation process as described in the Validation section.
 AS Offers have a multi-hour indicator which determines whether the offer is split up into multiple individual hour-long offers or not.
 When the multi-hour indicator is set to ‘false,’ each hour is treated as a separate offer and therefore each hour may be awarded at different quantities.
 When the multi-hour indicator is set to ‘true,’ all hours of the offer are awarded at the same quantity.
 Multi-hour blocks must contain contiguous hours.